wp-plugins/fluid-responsive-slideshow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy to use responsive image slider with 50+ beautifull skin.
+Fluid Responsive Slideshow is an easy to use slideshow.
+It's responsive, dummyproof and powered with 50+ beautiful skins.

 == Description ==

-Easy to use responsive image slider with 50+ beautifull skin.
+Fluid Responsive Slideshow is an easy to use slideshow.
+It's responsive, dummyproof and powered with 50+ beautiful skins.

 **Features :**

 * Drag and drop
 * Multiple slideshow on single page/post.
 * Responsive slider image.
+* Dummyproof UI
 * Custom text and font size.
 * And many custumizable parameter.
 * 50+ Skins